pointslope/docker-datomic-example/README.md

 ### Discussion

 The Music Brainz data loading automation described above relies on a **VOLUME** mount at `/data` in the Docker container with the Music Brainz dataset already extracted.
-If you are using **boot2docker** and this repository is checked out somewhere under `/Users`, the path to this folder [should be mirrored](https://github.com/boot2docker/boot2docker#user-content-virtualbox-guest-additions) in the **boot2docker** VM.
+If you are using **docker-machine** and this repository is checked out somewhere under `/Users`, the path to this folder [should be mirrored](https://github.com/boot2docker/boot2docker#user-content-virtualbox-guest-additions) in the **Virtual Box/Docker Machine** VM.

 We've found this to be the most reliable way to load the data into the database container, as well as the most conservative of bandwidth.
 Since we're storing the data locally and mounting it with the **VOLUME** command, you can destroy and recreate the Datomic container without having to download the data each time.